Euro: Unilateral direct usage

 The euro has been adopted unilaterally as the sole currency of Montenegro and Kosovo.
 It has also been used as a foreign trading currency in Cuba since 1998, Syria since 2006, and Venezuela since 2018.
 In 2009, Zimbabwe abandoned its local currency and introduced major global convertible currencies instead, including the euro and the United States dollar.
 The direct usage of the euro outside of the official framework of the EU affects nearly 3 million people.

 Currencies pegged to the euro

 Outside the eurozone, two EU member states have currencies that are pegged to the euro, which is a precondition to joining the eurozone.
-The Danish krone and Bulgarian lev are pegged due to their participation in the ERM II.
+The Danish krone and Bulgarian lev are pegged through to their participation in the ERM II.

-Additionally, a total of 21 countries and territories that do not belong to the EU have currencies that are directly pegged to the euro including 14 countries in mainland Africa (CFA franc), two African island countries (Comorian franc and Cape Verdean escudo), three French Pacific territories (CFP franc) and two Balkan countries, Bosnia and Herzegovina (Bosnia and Herzegovina convertible mark) and North Macedonia (Macedonian denar).
-On 1 January 2010, the dobra of São Tomé and Príncipe was officially linked with the euro.
-Additionally, the Moroccan dirham is tied to a basket of currencies, including the euro and the US dollar, with the euro given the highest weighting.
+On the other hand, the currencies of countries and territories that were pegged to the European currencies that disappeared with the creation of the euro were now pegged to it.
+Currently, they are as follows: